Last updated: 2025-04-08

 As already referenced in our controller, the JwtTokenService

 is responsible for generating and validating the token.
-Here we will use a single secret for both operations - in the next article it is explained how to use a public and private key for signing and validating JWTs.
+Here we use a single secret for both operations - find out how to use a public and private key for signing and validating JWTs.
 We store the secret used for these tasks in our application.properties

 or application.yml